plus3it/netbanner-formula/README.md

 This state will install Microsoft Netbanner and update the Local Group Policy Editor configuration so that the Netbanner settings can be managed via LGPO.
-The sls will also start|restart the 'Netbanner' process.

 ### netbanner.custom